It.dpapxol.gov.gr

 at the University of Athens Campus (note that the closest entrance is through the Campus entrance next to the Cemetery of Zografos and the area cal ed Ano Ilisia).

-Route 235 ZOGRAFOY - AKADIMIA Route 220 ANO ILISIA - AKADIMIA Route 221 PANEPISTIMIOYPOLI - AKADIMIA The Athens Metro also can get you to the City Centre and close to the above bus terminals in Akadimia Street (and also it is a major city attraction with the exhibitions it hosts).
-More info you can find via the Athens Transportation Portal (with info about al transportation means in and around Athens): Advice about Taxi fares: Please make sure you discuss about the trip fare before you start your trip with a taxi.
-There are plenty taxi companies that operate with a phone cal booking (they are preferrable- but even there please make sure you discuss about the fare before you book the taxi).
+The Athens Metro also can get you to the City Centre and close to the above bus terminals in Akadimia Street (and also it is a major city attraction with the exhibitions it hosts).
+More info you can find via the Athens Transportation Portal (with info about al transportation means in and around Athens):

 Transportation to the 12 ICPP Independent Sessions (Mikis Theodorakis

-Amphitheatre, Municipality of Papagou-Cholargos, Main Building)
+Amphitheatre, Municipality of Papagou-Cholargos, Main Building): take the Metro

 from anywhere in Athens to the Cholargos Station (line from Syntagma to Airport or